 Develop Skills in Higher Education Leadership

-- Developing a shared mission, vision and goals among internal and external stakeholders for long-range strategic planning
+- The establishment of a shared mission, vision and goals among stakeholders for the purpose of long-range strategic planning

 Program Core Courses